I don’t have a lot of animal or veterinary experience, can I still take part on the project?

 Our small animal component is also our community work section of the program- our goal is to create a healthier and more comfortable population of animals in the local villages by providing basic care.
 We focus on preventative measures against fleas, ticks and mange as these are big problems.
 We also do our best to treat wounds.

-Wi-fi will be available in the student house, however 'This Is Africa' and we cannot always guarantee the wi-fi working smoothly!
+Wi-fi will be available at the accommodation, however 'This Is Africa' and we cannot always guarantee the wi-fi working smoothly!

 Can I do laundry while on the project?